 Interview: 'Bless Me, Ultima'

-ANCHOR INTRO: “Bless Me, Ultima” has been cited as the best-selling Chicano novel of all time but it took more than 4 decades for it to reach the screen.
-KPBS arts reporter Beth Accomando says the film boasts an impressive performance by the young lead.
+“Bless Me, Ultima” has been cited as the best-selling Chicano novel of all time but it took more than 4 decades for it to reach the screen.
+The film version of "Bless Me, Ultima" opened in select San Diego Theaters on February 22.
+Watch my video interview with two of the actors.

 Director Carl Franklin gained fame for his edgy indie films “One False Move” and “Devil in a Blue Dress.”
-Both dealt with race and violence.
-For “Bless Me, Ultima,” he turns to story about a young boy growing up in New Mexico during World War II.
+Both dealt with race and with violence.
+For “Bless Me, Ultima,” he returns to similar themes but within different contexts.
+This time the story involves a young boy of Mexican descent who is growing up in New Mexico during World War II.

-Antonio wants to make sense of the world, a world that introduces him to violence at an early age.
+Antonio is constantly asking questions because he wants to make sense of the world, a world that introduces him to violence at an early age.
 Actor Luke Ganalon identifies with Antonio’s inquisitive nature.

 Ultima is a mysterious healer that some call a witch.
 Antonio’s father explains that understanding the world is about having sympathy for people.